Chinese rock: Rock goes underground, earns newfound respect (1994-1998)

 With the tragedy of Nirvana frontman Kurt Cobain's death in 1994, a new underground movement emerged in popular music.
 That year, former Black Panther frontman Dou Wei released Dark Dreams.
 This album marked a complete departure from his "glam metal" days.
 Instead, this album emphasized thicker and more jangly guitars.
 Dou sang in a thin, almost apathetic drone-like voice and began experimenting with gothic and electronic sounds.
 This innovative direction earned him a whole new kind of reputation, as well as credibility in the alternative culture movement.
 Another unlikely figure in the scene was the father of Chinese rock himself, Cui Jian.
 A rare compilation album, titled "Rock Pioneers" was also released.
 The album showcased raw, rather unorthodox playing styles, as well as a rejection (even sometimes a mockery) of mainstream rock music.
-With the exception of Dream, the only band on the compilation to achieve mainstream success was Than Man, who went on to revitalize the popularity of rock back for "the masses."
+With the exception of Dream, the only band on the compilation to achieve mainstream success was Thin Man, who went on to revitalize the popularity of rock back for "the masses."
 Self-styled punk He Yong fiercely resisted cantopop imitators on the mainland.
 His only album, Garbage Dump, was embraced by alienated Chinese youth, and earned him an enormous cult following.
 In 1995, a handful of younger punk bands (Brain Failure, Reflector, A Jerks, and 69) produced an album called "Wuliao Contingent," (无聊军队, alternate translation "Battalion of Boredom") representing the boredom and frustration collectively felt within the urban landscape.
+Chinese punks resist the mainstream by adhering to their own cultural lifestyle and being willing to challenge state power directly on stage or organizing performances focused on sensitive topics to oppose the Chinese government.
 At the forefront was Brain Failure, the most successful of these bands, who continue to tour internationally with their ska/punk sound.
 English is used to both express what Chinese lyrics cannot, and also to crossover to the Western music market.
 In 1998 Hang on the Box were formed, the first all-girl Chinese punk band.
 One of the significant turning points for rock was Cui Jian's performance with The Rolling Stones in 2003 at the age of 42.
 It opened the genre to the rest of the world for the first time.